 (b) Municipal or school board elections: commencing the later of the date of announced candidacy or the date nominations open.

 40.07 Employees elected to office and who can no longer meet their normal employment commitment shall be required to resign their positions unless other arrangements satisfactory to both parties are determined.
 The usual notice of resignation period shall be waived in such cases.

+Citizenship Ceremony Leave

+40.08 An employee who has been employed with SAIT for at least 90 days is entitled to up to a half-day of unpaid leave to attend a citizenship ceremony to receive a certificate of citizenship, as provided for under the Citizenship Act (Canada) and regulartions made under that Act.

+40.09 The Employer shall provide unpaid leaves of absence in accordance with the requirements of the Alberta Employment Standards Code, as amended.
+This includes, Critical Illness, Death or Disappearance of a Child, Domestic Violence Leave, and Family Responsibilty Leave.

-40.08 Employees taking leave under these principles shall be requested to give as much notice as possible to allow the Employer to reorganize workloads.
+40.10 Employees taking leave under these principles shall be requested to give as much notice as possible to allow the Employer to reorganize workloads.